epfl-ada/ada-2020-project-milestone-p3-p3_badass/README.md

 ## Methods

+- **Police Killings vs Police stops**
+To answer our first research question we decided to compare the disparities against the different races in each problem.
+Specifically we explored how are the disparities distributed across all states we had data for for each race and metric (killings and stops) and how the disparities evolve over time on each specific state for each race.
+It's worth noting that although for killings we had data for all 50 states, for police stops we only had data for 8 of them so we focused our first analysis on this subset whereas the second one which is independent of stops was performed over all states.
+To calculate the disparity, we first calculated the percentage of each race per state, normalized the number of killings per race per state by these demographics and then took the difference between percentage of population and percentage of victims per race.

+- **Effect of protests**		The first step we took for answering the second research question was to compile a list of major Black Lives Matter protests and plot the timeseries of police victims per race before and after these events.
+For the short-term effect we calculated the average number of victims in the 5 weeks leading to and following the protests and compared them.
+For the long-term effect, we fitted a regression line in the timeseries to represent their trends and compared their slopes.

 - **Government funding**
 The data we have available is separated in different files for every year as well as every economic sector.
 We have merged theses separate files into one dataset containing government funding ***per capita***  for every state, in the 3 sectors we are interested in.
 It is important to note that we are only interested in the per capita spending (meaning how much money does the state invest for every resident for Police/ Healthcare/ Education.
 This i crucial because we want to compare states with one another, and there are states with huge populations and huge budgets, that we want to compare with smaller states.